Fabrício Bento: Playing career

-Managerial career
+Coaching career

-Shortly after retiring, Fabrício was appointed manager of Esporte Clube Biguaçu, and won the third division of the Campeonato Catarinense.
-In 2013, after a period working as an assistant coach at Operário Ferroviário, he returned to Avaí and was named manager of the under-15 squad.
+Shortly after retiring, Fabrício was appointed head coach of Esporte Clube Biguaçu, and won the third division of the Campeonato Catarinense.
+In 2013, after a period working as an assistant coach at Operário Ferroviário, he returned to Avaí and was named head coach of the under-15 squad.

-Fabrício worked as coach of the under-17 and under-20 squads, before being named interim manager of the main squad on 7 February 2022, after the departure of Claudinei Oliveira.
+Fabrício worked as coach of the under-17 and under-20 squads, before being named interim head coach of the main squad on 7 February 2022, after the departure of Claudinei Oliveira.

+Fabrício was an interim of Avaí on two further occasions, before leaving the club at the end of the 2023 season.
+On 2 July 2024, he returned to his first club Portuguesa after being named head coach of the under-20 team.